-Chess, often referred to as the game of kings, is getting even more additions this year.
-According to the official announcement of 2019’s Chess Bonanza at the Mind Sports Olympiad, Color Chess is expected to be introduced on August 25th.
+Chess, often referred to as the game of kings, received even more additions in 2019.
+According to the official announcement of 2019’s Chess Bonanza at the Mind Sports Olympiad, the competition introduced Color Chess on August 25th.

 New Chess Variants

-A new addition to this year’s event is the Chess Variants.
-Players expect to have their chess skills challenged in new and exciting ways.
+A new addition to the 2019 event is the Chess Variants.
+The different games challenged the players’ chess skills in new and exciting ways.
 With the range of options at their disposal, there is hardly room for letdowns.
 Blitz, Chess Problem Solving (Puzzle), Exchange Chess, and Rapid are part of the championships.

-While the gameplay mostly stays the same more or less, these clever additions are sure to turn more heads as their popularity spreads beyond the Mind Sports Olympiad.
+While the gameplay mostly stays the same, these innovative additions turned heads as their popularity spread beyond the Mind Sports Olympiad.

 New Tiebreak System

-The Swiss Perfect principle is being introduced this year as the best method in cases of pairing two-player games.
-Scrabble will not be subject to these rules as of yet, although the same cannot be said about Entropy and Backgammon.
+The Swiss Perfect principle was introduced as the best method in cases of pairing two-player games.
+Scrabble will not be subject to these rules yet.
+The same cannot be said about Entropy and Backgammon.

-This system is expected to enhance focus to keep the action as smooth as possible.
-Considering the novelty of the practice, monitoring and analyses will be conducted throughout the process.
-There is a possibility of future alterations.
+This system enhances the focus to keep the action as smooth as possible.
+Monitoring and analyses will be conducted throughout the process with the possibility of future alterations.

-Nevertheless, with all the mind power coming together at a single spot in London, resolving ties is bound to be more of a challenge than a hassle.
+Nevertheless, resolving ties is bound to be more of a challenge than a hassle with the change.

 Celebrating the Diversity of Games